 Each learning module includes a quiz on Canvas.
-These concept checks are based on the.
-They are designed to serve as reviews of concepts covered in lessons, readings and activities for each topic and to help you keep up with the assignments (be sure to complete all readings and activities before taking the quiz!).
+These concept checks are designed to serve as reviews of concepts covered in lessons, readings and activities for each topic and to help you keep up with the assignments (be sure to complete all readings and activities before taking the quiz!).
 For each canvas concept check, you will have one attempt of 2 hours to complete each once it is started.
-All concept checks are due at the end of the period for the learning module; due dates will be posted on Canvas and the module checklist.
+All concept checks are due at the end of the period for the learning module; due dates will be posted on Canvas and the checklist for each module.
 Concept check grade is based on the cumulative score for all quizzes for the term.